Meet Balou, our bunny therapist. Balou’s gentle spirit warms the hearts of those who have the pleasure of being in his presence.

 Hank was born in 1991 and came to the farm when he was 25 years old.
 Hank was the perfect addition to our team of therapy animals.
 Hank is sweet, patient, loving and mellow… What a horse!

 Cody is a 21 year old Appendix Quarterhorse (born in 1996) A lady was being posted to the East Coast and couldn’t take her horse.
 She had heard of the good work Mary was doing with children and horses.
 She gave Mary Cody.
 A good friend and neighbor of the farm adopted Cody in 2005 and has been so graciously sharing Cody with the farm and all who attend ever since.
 Cody loves people and attention.

-We believe that the animals who are meant to be here, find there way here.
+We believe that the animals who are meant to be here, find their way here.

 Our team of therapy animals love people and have a gentle nature.
 They are part of our team and our family here at the farm and we are grateful for all they bring to the farm.